CreepNT/blog.creepnt.stream/content/posts/about-the-rac2-wupash-skip.md

 *🤔 The game mode isn't changed directly?*

-Yes.
-It turns out that game mode changes can be delayed by a few frames.
-This isn't something you'd catch from the naked eye - could ***you*** notice something is off by a frame in a 60FPS game?
+Apparently, no, it isn't...
+I have not fully reversed everything involved though, so I don't understand exactly why.
 However, this has very important implications.
-It means that *the `GAME_MODE_PAUSE` handler still runs after requesting to close the menu*, or in other words, that *we can change `g_previewedLevelId` after it is reset but before it is passed to a routine that can initiate the takeoff*.
-This type of bug is called a race condition because successful exploitation relies on winning a race (in our case, pressing a button at the right moment).
+It means that *the `GAME_MODE_PAUSE` handler still runs after requesting to close the menu*, or in other words, that *we can change `g_previewedLevelId` after it is reset but before it is passed to the routine using it to decide whether or not to initiate a takeoff*.
+This type of bug is called a *race condition* because successful exploitation relies on winning a race (in our case, pressing a button at the right moment).

 # The Aftermath
 For speedrunners, this bug is obviously a blessing, considering it's a quite important timesave that can be achieved relatively easily.
-Wupash can also be a harsh level to master and isn't very exciting, so I'm confident not many people will regret it no longer being visited.
+Wupash Nebula is also a harsh level to master, and it isn't super entertaining to watch or perform, so I'm confident not many people will regret it no longer being visited.

-As for the R&C codebase, I don't know if this bug was accidentally found and fixed, or if was removed merely due to changes in the codebase, but it is *no longer present in R&C3* (as far as I'm aware - don't rub this in my face if a magic skip trick is found in R&C3 some day 😢).
-As I noted in the introduction, Insomniac had similar "planet redirection" schemes in R&C3.

-They are only used for two levels:
+As for the R&C codebase: as I noted in the introduction, Insomniac had similar "planet redirection" schemes in R&C3, so I thought that it might still work.
+I attempted to replicate the bug but nothing came out of it.
+This bug seemingly no longer exists; whether it was found and fixed, or is simply gone as a byproduct of architectural changes is unknown though.
+In R&C3, the planet redirection schemes are only used for two levels:

  * `Starship Phoenix`
    * After completing Qwark's Hideout, Ratchet is called by Sasha because the Starship Phoenix is under attack.
 This `Starship Phoenix Rescue` level, with ID `6`, is separate from the regular `Starship Phoenix`, which has ID `3`.
 Since Ratchet can leave the "Save the Phoenix" mission, the game has to be able to redirect going to level `3` to level `6` under certain circumstances.

  * `Holostar Studios`
    * During the first visit to Holostar Studios, you play as Clank in the `Holostar Studio 43` level, with ID `23`, a separate level from the "normal" `Holostar Studios` level, which has ID `13`.
 Because the player initiates flying towards the level, however, there again needs to be some redirection scheme.

-In R&C3, this is all handled inside `go_to_level` by checking the requested planet ID and changing it if needed.
+Both of these are handled inside `go_to_level` by checking the requested planet ID and changing it if needed.
 Compared to R&C2, this is a much saner scheme: since this function always ends up called on a level change, this ensures that no matter where the request comes from, nothing can bypass the redirection.
-As a bonus, this is also not being vulnerable to the race condition.

 The following pseudocode exposes how it works:
 ```c